Saturday, September 27, 2014

 Religious Places

 1. Jagannath Puri DhamAadi Shankaracharya was not only a great saint and scholor but also a person who united different sects of Sanatan Hindu religion.
-One of the works for this unification was the establishment of four Dhams in four directions of Indian mainland.
+One of the works for this unification was the establishment of four Dhams in four directions of the Indian mainland.
 Dhams are places and associated temples of God Vishnu or Shiva.
-Paying visit and worshiping there is thought to be most important from the religious point of view for every Sanatan Hindu .
+Paying visits and worshiping there is thought to be most important from the religious point of view for every Sanatan Hindu.
 It is called the Char_dham_Yatra (Different from Char_dham_Yatra of Uttarakhand).
 This Yatra i.e. Journey helps a person to see different places in India and interact with local people thus making a bond among them.
-Aadi Shankaracharya also made a rule that the main priests of these Dhams won’t be local brahmins but from a distant places.
+Aadi Shankaracharya also made a rule that the main priests of these Dhams wouldn’t be local Brahmins but from a distant place.
 The four Dhams in four corners of India are:-

 I. North -Badrinath Dham in Uttarakhand –Main deity God Vishnu